andravin/spio/README.md

 cd spio
 ```

-Create a virtual environment and activate it:
+Optionally, create a virtual environment and activate it:

 ```bash
 python -m venv .venv